A Nottingham Drag Queen is saying the city has a lot to offer in giving people the opportunity to experience drag.

 Nottingham’s drag scene has surged with shows being put on regularly nearly every week.

-These events provide an opportunity for queer individuals to express themselves in a non-judgemental and supporting setting with no prejudice.
+The shows put on by the collective provide an opportunity for queer individuals to express themselves in a non-judgemental and supporting setting with no prejudice.

 It allows members to dress up however and how freely they want, identifying as whatever they want as well as hosting unisex toilets to ensure all attendees are comfortable in the settings.

-She says: “I started exploring performance art in my third year at university.
+In response to how she got into drag, she said:”I started exploring performance art in my third year at university.
 It was a strong medium to challenge gender conventions and a cathartic way of expressing my identity.”

 She also spoke of how the drag scene has developed in Nottingham, providing a safe haven for like-minded queer individuals in the area.